k0001/exinst/exinst/README.md

 That class seems to be a bit too abstract, but the instances we as users need to write for it are quite silly and straightforward.
-Even **boilerplatey** if you will; they could even be generated using TH (TODO: Add the TH to the library).
+Even **boilerplatey** if you will; they could even be generated using TH

+> TODO: Write the TH for deriving the `Dict{1,2,3,4}` implementation.

 Here's an example of how to provide `Show` support for `Some1 Receptacle` via `Dict1`: